Eyedropping/C/21-School (RU, MSC) - Piscine-C/Day02/Exercise 04 : ft_print_comb/readme.md

 `ft_putchar`

 ### Task:
-Create a function that displays
+Create a function that displays all different combinations of three different digits in ascending order, listed by ascending order